miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies a probabilistic Remax approximation function.
+   Applies a probabilistic Remax function.

-   Remax is a softmax-like activation function wich replaces the exponential function by a rectified linear unit.
-It rescales the input so that the elements of the output lie in the range [0,1] and sum to 1.
+   Remax is a probabilistic softmax-like activation function wich replaces the exponential function by a mixture rectified linear unit.
+It rescales the input so that the elements of the output are in the range [0,1] and sum to 1.
    It is commonly used as the final activation function in a classification network to produce probability distributions over classes.

    .. math::
        \text{Remax}(x_{i}) = \frac{\text{ReLU}(x_i)}{\sum_j \text{ReLU}(x_j)}